-- 19.4.1 Rules for Competition.
+- 18.4.1 Rules for Competition.
 NFHS and adopted DCIAA Basketball rules are the official playing rules for all competitions.
-The DCIAA has some special rules for elementary games. - a.
-The clock will stop on all whistles, except during running time.
-During running time, the clock only stops on time-outs and foul shots. - b.
-Each team will have four (4) timeouts per game. - c.
-There are no three-point shots.
-All shots count for two points. - d.
-The one-and-one bonus foul situation will occur on the seventh (7) team foul.
-The one- and-one will remain in effect the rest of the half.
-There is no double bonus after ten (10) team fouls. - e.
-The ten (10) second rule will be in effect for both boy's and girl's Championship games. - f.
-Teams are allowed a maximum of 20 players on the COE; However, only 15 eligible players may be on the bench in uniforms for each game.
+The DCIAA has some special rules for elementary games. - 18.4.1.1.1.1 The clock will stop on all whistles, except during running time.
+During running time, the clock only stops on time-outs and foul shots. - 18.4.1.1.1.2 Each team will have four (4) timeouts per game. - 18.4.1.1.3 There are no three-point shots.
+All shots count for two points. - 18.4.1.1.4 The one-and-one bonus foul situation will occur on the seventh (7) team foul.
+The one-and-one will remain in effect the rest of the half.
+There is no double bonus after ten (10) team fouls. - 18.4.1.1.1.5 The ten (10) second rule will be in effect for both boy's and girl's Championship games. - 18.4.1.1.1.6 Teams are allowed a maximum of 20 players on the COE; However, only 15 eligible players may be on the bench in uniforms for each game.
+No Exceptions - 18.4.1.1.1.7 Three (3) voluntary forfeits will cancel your teams season.

-19.4.2 Time Limit Restrictions.
+18.4.2 Time Limit Restrictions.

 - a.
-Each game shall consist of four (4) quarters of six (6) minutes for elementary and middle school. - b.
+Each game shall consist of four (4) quarters of six (6) running minutes for elementary. - b.
 The halftime intermission shall be 5 minutes with a 1 minute break between quarters - c.
-Overtime will be three (3) minutes with one (1) extra time out per overtime. - 19.4.3 Mercy Rule.
-During a regular season or tournament game, if a team is ahead by 20 points, a running clock will begin and it will only stop on timeouts.
+Overtime will be three (3) minutes with one (1) extra time out per overtime. - d.
+Each team will have four (4) one minute time-outs per game. - e.
+Mercy Rule.
+During a regular season or tournament game, if a team is ahead by 15 points, a running clock will begin and it will only stop on timeouts.
 All starters must also be substituted out of the game.
-If the deficit is cut to below 20 points, the time reverts back to standard operating time.
+Full court pressing is not permitted once a team builds a 15-point lead until the end of the quarter.

-- 19.4.4.1 Competition Limits.
+- 18.4.3.1 Competition Limits.
 A maximum of eight games and three scrimmages are permitted.
-A maximum of four tournaments are permitted with each tournament counting as one game. - 19.4.4.2 League Games.
+A maximum of four tournaments are permitted with each tournament counting as one game. - 18.4.3.2 League Games.
 The Athletic Department will schedule league games.
-All teams will play a single Round Robin league schedule. - 19.4.4.3 Non-League Games.
-All non-league games must be turned in six (6) weeks before the first available date of non-league play.
+All teams will play a single round robin league or division schedule. - 18.4.3.3 Non-League Games.
+All non-league games must be turned in eight (8) weeks before the first available date of non-league play.
 Game limits apply and league contests supersede non-league games.
 Non-League Agreement (AT-7 and AT-8) must be completed for non-league games and scrimmages.
-DCIAA does not pay for officials, venue, security or transportation for non-league games. - 19.4.4.4 Scrimmages.
+DCIAA does not pay for officials, venue, security or transportation for non-league games.

+- 18.4.3.4 Scrimmages.
 Scrimmages are to only take place prior to the start of non-league and league contests.
 No scrimmages are allowed during league and/or non-league play or dead periods.
 All scrimmages must be submitted on a non-league agreement.
 Schools are required to cover security for scrimmages.
-Closed scrimmages are allowed and do not require security. - 19.4.4.5 Game Date Change.
+Closed scrimmages are allowed and do not require security. - 18.4.3.5 Game Date Change.
 Requests for changes to the schedule must be submitted to Basketball Coordinator prior to the season.

-19.5 OFF-SEASON PRACTICES
+18.5 OFF-SEASON PRACTICES